-Q: Should I take ENGL0110 my first semester/year?
-Or should I first take a course in the area of my concentration interest?
+Q: Should I take ENGL0110 in my first semester/year?
+Or should I first take an English course in the area of my interest?

 Q: How can I determine if I should take ENGL0110 or ENGL0130?
 Can my AP scores or my SAT scores guide me in choosing a writing course?
 If I have already had analytical writing instruction in high school and have written relatively long research papers, why should I take a writing course at Brown?